vadim-nest/Newsbuzz/README.md

 cd Newsbuzz
 ```

-2. How do I put the right API?
+2. How do I put the right API? npm i somewhere?

 3. Add the hashtags data from .csv files to the db
 ```bash